Why Is Dental Care Important After Wisdom Teeth Removal?

 A dentist will generally use a local anesthetic to numb the area.
 If you’re nervous, your dentist can also give you a sedative.
 Some people opt for general anesthesia if they are very concerned about invasive dental work, or if they’re getting several teeth out at once.
 Local anesthesia is the easiest to recover from — something to consider if you have things to attend to the same day as your wisdom teeth removal.

-The way you take care of yourself following your wisdom teeth removal is very important.
+The way you take care of yourself following your wisdom teeth removal.
 You could lengthen your healing time by not following your dentist’s advice, or you could aggravate the stitches holding the healing site together.
 Your dentist will give you a set of guidelines to follow after you leave their office.
 In addition, you may also experience the following:

 - Your dentist will lay a gauze pad where your wisdom teeth were extracted.
 Keep this gauze in place for half an hour, then remove and discard it.